-Maps are representations of the real world.
+Maps are representations of the real world that are often used to display the location of a post, especially for checkins, and sometimes an aspect of archive pages, showing locations (or animating travel) during the month or other time period.
 There are many services that can be used to put a map on your site, like OpenStreetMap and Google Maps.
-Commonly used to display the location of a post, especially for checkins.

 - 1 IndieWeb Examples

 - 2.1.3 US states and territories

 - 2.1.4 CA counties as hexagons